Inspections for home buyers

 Before the end of your first year, you can employ us for a builder warranty inspection, so that you can have the builder come and complete repairs to items that have occurred or been discovered over that time period.
 You may also have some issues and you just don’t know why.
 We can investigate the problem and give you suggestions for repair.
 Our report makes it easy to address specific items with your builder.
 It’s important not to miss this deadline so you can take advantage of your builder’s 1-year warranty.

-Please call to speak with Debbie in our office or send a message to ask any questions or schedule your inspection.
+Please call to speak with Debbie or Danielle in our office or send a message to ask any questions or schedule your inspection.

 Click Here to Call Us